 - Updated cap table and employee agreements.
 Equity is king to an entrepreneur.
 To recruit excellent talent, equity is often offered to potential employees.
 Your client needs to know how much equity she can give, on the spot.
 She should be able to contact you any time for an updated version of her cap table, an explanation of vesting schedules and information on how the cap table would change if the potential employee is added.
 You should also be able to give her quick access to all current employment agreements so she can double-check existing arrangements against the offer to a new employee.

 - Customer agreements.
 Your client wants to move fast when closing with customers.
 You need to be responsive and able to quickly share basic sales contracts so he can get started.
 You should be able to collaborate with your client in the negotiations, and then quickly edit the agreement.

 3. Find a secure content collaboration and document storage tool to use — one you can access from your mobile device — and upload your standard legal documents so they are easy to find when you need them

 Finally, remember to keep your legal documents up-to-date so that you are always able to respond at the drop of your client’s hat!

-Nitin Gupta is Legal Vertical Lead at Box, an application that delivers enterprise content collaboration for lawyers anytime, anywhere, and from any device.
+Nitin Gupta is Legal Vertical Lead at Box.
 Prior to Box, Nitin was the co-founder of LawPivot, the largest online marketplace for consumers and businesses to connect with lawyers.
 Nitin also practiced law as an intellectual property lawyer at Townsend and Townsend, a top national intellectual property law firm.